Niagara Falls Strategic Land Acquisition

 305 Buffalo Avenue

 This property was the first acquisition under the program and is a unique parcel of land at the foot of Third Street with its adjacency to Niagara Falls State Park and the upper Niagara River.
 The one-acre parcel was purchased for $850,000.
 USAN is currently working with State Parks to construct a new access point to the River along the former Third Street right of way.
+It will be completed in Fall 2020.
 Future development of the site will be conducted through a Request for Proposals (RFP) process.

 101 Buffalo Avenue

 In March 2018, the USAN Board approved the acquisition of this property, which is situated near the terminus of the Riverway near First Street and the American Rapids Bridge, features spectacular views of the upper rapids and fronts both on downtown (along Buffalo Avenue) and Niagara Falls State Park (along Riverway).
 The vacant, 1.2-acres parcel was purchased for $1.1 million.
 The previous owner owned the property for over 30 years.
 USAN is evaluating possible future uses of the site, either through a conventional RFP process or potentially through a joint development with the NYS Office of Parks, Recreation, and Historic Preservation.